str1ngth3ory/Decision-Trees-and-Multiclass-Classification/README.md

 ---

-### Part 1b: Precision, Recall, Accuracy and Confusion Matrix
+##### Part 1b: Precision, Recall, Accuracy and Confusion Matrix
-_[10 pts]_
+_[12 pts]_

-To build the next generation of Starner Zapper, we will need to keep the high levels of Precision, Recall, and Accuracy inculcated in the legacy products.
-So you must find a new way.
-In binary or boolean classification we find these metrics in terms of true positives, false positives, true negatives, and false negatives.
+To build the Starner Zapper next-gen, we will need to keep the high levels of Precision, Recall, and Accuracy inculcated in the legacy products.
+In binary/boolean classification we find these metrics in terms of true positives, false positives, true negatives, and false negatives.
 So it should be simple right?
 </p>

+#### Equations you will need:
+**Balanced Accuracy Weighted:**
+- *Accuracy* Sum of the diagonal values divided by the sum of the matrix. **USE THIS**
+  - ***Will tell you overall accuracy but not bias, why?***</br>
+- *Balanced Accuracy:* Sum of the ratios (accurate divided by sum of its row) divided by number of classes.
+  - ***Will show bias but introduce overemphasis, why?***</br>
+- *Balanced Accuracy Weighted:* Balanced Accuracy with weighting added in the numerator and denominator.
+  - ***Why is this good for this problem?*** **USE THIS**

+**Precision:** Predictions which were accurate divided by the number of predictions (column sum)</br>
+**Recall:** Predictions which were accurate divided by the number of predictions (row sum)</br>

 Your confusion matrix should be K x K, K = number of classes.
-Actual labels (true labels) of the dataset will be represented by the rows, and the predicted labels form the columns.
+Actual values (true labels) of the dataset will be labeled by row, and the predicted values will be labeled by column.
 Notice that the correct classifier predictions form the diagonal of the matrix.
-True positives are samples where the prediction matches the true label, false positives are samples that were predicted positive, but are actually negative.
-False negatives are samples that were predicted negative, but were actually positive, whereas true negatives were predicted negative and are negative.
-It will be very helpful to use the numpy diag (or diagonal) function in this part of the assignment.
+It will be very helpful to learn numpy functions such as, diag, diagonal, sum(by axis), and using weighting for this part of the assignment.
 You will have to consider carefully by class what the diagonal value tells you, what its row tells you, what its column tells you, and what is left?

-* Either of 2 accuracy calculations: Of all the examples, what percentage did my clf predict correctly?
-  * Balanced Accuracy
-  * Balanced Weighted Accuracy (recommended for challenge participants)
+To-do
+* Confusion Matrix is a actual vs. predicted matrix
+* Balanced Accuracy Weighted (function name=accuracy) How good is my classifiers at predicting a wide range of classes?
 * Precision: How often is my classifier right when it makes a positive prediction?
 * Recall: How often does my classifier recognize positive examples?
 Fill out the methods to compute the confusion matrix, accuracy, precision and recall for your classifier output.
 `classifier_output` will be the labels that your classifier predicts, while the `true_labels` will be the true test labels.

-Helpful references:
+>Helpful references: </br>
 [Wikipedia](https://en.wikipedia.org/wiki/Confusion_matrix) </br>
 [Metrics for Multi-Class Classification](https://arxiv.org/pdf/2008.05756) </br>
 [Performance Metrics for Activity Recognition Sec 5.](https://www.nist.gov/system/files/documents/el/isd/ks/Final_PerMIS_2006_Proceedings.pdf#page=143) </br>